The Big Oak in downtown Thomasville, Georgia. Photo by Bri Whigham, @whighamimages

 Holiday Inn Express and Suites

-The facilities at the Holiday Inn Express and Suites Thomasville set it apart with a grand lobby and amenities like free high-speed Internet, free breakfast, a fitness center and an indoor heated pool.
+The facilities at the Holiday Inn Express and Suites Thomasville set it apart with a grand lobby and amenities like free high-speed Internet, free breakfast, a fitness center and an indoor pool.

 Where to Eat